-Our country India is full of versatility, different traditions, cultures, and tastes.
+Our country India is full of versatility, traditions, cultures, and tastes.
 If we talk about Indian cuisines then Indian sweets need no introduction at all.
-In India, sweets are called “Mithai” which is an important element in Indian cuisine because without sweets any ceremony is totally incomplete.
+In hindi, sweets are called “Mithai” which is an important element in Indian cuisine because without sweets any ceremony is totally incomplete.
 When it comes to food, Indian sweets are popular all over the world for their distinctive taste and unique flavors.
-Different places in India have different cultures, traditions, and tastes.
-From north to south when the place changes then their taste and preferences of food also change.
-Indian sweets take attention to all festivals, functions, and different celebratory occasions because they are colorful, mouth-watering, and delicious in taste.
+India is a vast country.
+From north to south, when the place changes, taste and preferences of food also change.
+Indian sweets take attention in all festivals, functions, and different occasions because they are colorful, mouth-watering, and delicious in taste.

 Apart from having sweets they also love to gift them to their loved ones.
-According to a recent survey it is found that nearly eight out of ten Indians choose clothes and sweets as the most preferred gift items which means that 77 percent of Indians choose sweets to gift their close ones.
-Indian sweets don’t need a long list of ingredients because there are only a few common ingredients that are used in Indian sweets like Milk, condensed milk, cardamom, flour, sugar, nuts, ghee, and khoya (a semi-solid dairy products made by slowly boiling milk until it thickens).
+According to a recent survey it is found that nearly eight out of ten Indians choose clothes and sweets as the most preferred gift items.
+It means that 77 percent of Indians choose sweets to gift their close ones.
+Indian sweets don’t need a long list of ingredients because they have a few common ingredients are used like milk, cardamom, flour, sugar, nuts, condensed milk, ghee, and khoya (a semi-solid dairy products made by slowly boiling milk until it thickens).
 Indian sweets are enough to thrill your taste buds and stimulate your senses with their flavourful and unique taste.

 History of Indian Sweets